 - Ease of use: Surfshark

 - Customer Service: Surfshark

-As you can see, Sufshark wins in most categories.
+As you can see, Sufshark wins in almost all categories.
 Click the button below to go to the Surfshark website.

 CyberGhost or Surfshark: Functionalities, Features and Extra Options